mobrandtech/mobrand-bulk-api/directlinkbulkapi.rst

 ########################
-Directlink Bulk API
+Direct Link Bulk API
 ########################

-This document describes how to make an API call.
+| This document describes how to make an API call to the Direct link Bulk resource.
+| An Direct Link is a Link that represents one single offer.

 You will need:
  * Your publisher ID